Fizan324926/HackTheBox-WritesUp/machines/Shoppy/README.md

 ![Ping](images/img(4).png?raw=true "hosts")

-looks like we have a login page here to take advantage of this
+Looks like we have a login page here to take advantage of this

 ![Ping](images/img(5).png?raw=true "hosts")

-figured out it’s using nosql and made it to the admin page using this injection, go to search for users and type in that query again
+Figured out it’s using nosql and made it to the admin page using this injection, go to search for users and type in that query again

 ![Ping](images/img(6).png?raw=true "hosts")

-write any name in the input field and then click on download exports
+Write any name in the input field and then click on download exports

 ![Ping](images/img(7).png?raw=true "hosts")